Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Double-field inflation

-Double-field inflation is a mixture of old and new inflationary scenarios \cite{Linde:1990gz, Adams:1990ds}, in the sense that one of the fields rolls during inflation, as in the slow-roll inflation, and the second field is initially trapped in the metastable vacuum (as can be seen in our example, this vacuum could be the only existing minimum initially.
-The true vacuum could develop as inflation proceeds).
-As the first field rolls, either the nucleation rate from the meta-stable vacuum to the true one in the perpendicular direction grows and reaches the critical value \cite{Guth:1982pn} needed for the bubbles of true vacuum to percolate and cease inflation, or the second direction becomes tachyonic and destabilize the rolling field toward the true minimum.
-The latter case is famously known as "hybrid" inflation \cite{Linde:1993cn, Copeland:1994vg}.
+Double-field inflation is a mixture of old and new inflationary scenarios \cite{Linde:1990gz, Adams:1990ds}, in the sense that one of the fields rolls during inflation, as in the slow-roll inflation, and the second field is initially trapped in the metastable vacuum.
+(As can be seen in our example, this vacuum could be the only existing minimum initially.
+The true vacuum could develop as inflation proceeds.)
+As the first field rolls, either the nucleation rate from the metastable vacuum to the true one in the perpendicular direction grows and reaches the critical value \cite{Guth:1982pn} needed for the bubbles of a true vacuum to percolate and cease inflation, or the second direction becomes tachyonic and destabilizes the rolling field toward the true minimum.
+The latter case is famously known as ''hybrid'' inflation \cite{Linde:1993cn, Copeland:1994vg}.
 However, even before inflation ends this way, the bubbles of true vacuum are nucleated as soon as the two minima become degenerate, and they would collapse and lead to the formation of PBHs, as in \cite{Deng:2016vzb,Deng:2017uwc}.
 We will use the setup of double-field inflation to construct an explicit inflationary model that satisfies the latest Planck 2018 constraints at the CMB scales \cite{Akrami:2018odb} and generate PBHs with proper mass fraction after the end of inflation through the slow-roll violation.
-Following \cite{Ashoorioon:2015hya}, we assume the double-field potential takes the form, \be V(\phi,\psi)=V_0+V_1(\phi)+ V_2(\phi,\psi), \ee where $V_0$ is the constant vacuum energy, and $\phi$ is the rolling field, whose potential $V_1(\phi)$, along with the vacuum energy, drives inflation. $\psi$ is the field, which facilitates settling down to the true vacuum either through tachyonic instability or first-order PT.
+Following \cite{Ashoorioon:2015hya} \footnote{The model is in conflict with the latest Planck bounds on the tensor-to-scalar ratio, $r\lesssim 0.065$, \cite{Akrami:2018odb}.
+Nonetheless, one can use superexcited initial states for scalar fluctuations, to lower the predicted $r$ \cite{Ashoorioon:2013eia}.}, we assume the double-field potential takes the form \be V(\phi,\psi)=V_0+V_1(\phi)+ V_2(\phi,\psi), \ee where $V_0$ is the constant vacuum energy, and $\phi$ is the rolling field, whose potential $V_1(\phi)$, along with the vacuum energy, drives inflation. $\psi$ is the field, which facilitates settling down to the true vacuum either through tachyonic instability or first-order PT.